 On a normal weekend, MADD reports about 31 percent of all crashes total involve impaired drivers, so there is a significantly increased risk on both Christmas and New Year’s.

 Drivers should avoid putting themselves into dangerous situations where they could hurt or kill others.
 Motorists who do get into a crash while drunk may find themselves facing criminal prosecution, and their legal violation can also create a presumption of negligence in a civil case.

 Unless the impaired driver can overcome the presumption and show his or her intoxication was not the cause of a crash and resulting damages, the impaired driver should be required to cover costs and losses for other motorists.

 Having a designated driver lined up before going out, along with the phone number of a taxi service and avoiding excessive drinking are all ways for motorists to do their part to help bring down the holiday crash rate.
 Unfortunately, when drivers don’t take these steps and make the careless choice to operate a vehicle while impaired, the consequences can be life-changing for unknowing victims of a DUI crash.

 Ryan Kuhl, an auto accident attorney in Naples, can help victims recover the money they need after these accidents to get the best medical care and maintain a high quality of life despite losses caused by an impaired driver.
-Contact The Kuhl Law Firm today.
+Contact The Kelleher Firm today.